tuist/tuist/projects/docs/docs/plugins/using-plugins.md

 #### Tasks

-To use a task plugin, simply import the plugin in `Config.swift` and it will be automatically available by running `tuist exec my-plugin-task`.
+To use a task plugin, simply import the plugin in `Config.swift` and it will be automatically available by running `tuist my-plugin-task`.
-You can read more about tasks [here](commands/task.md).
+You can read more about tasks [here](/commands/task).

 #### Project description helpers